mmoreno43/aws_project/README.md

 For www.example.com, repeat steps 3 through 5 to create a record.

-If done correctly, you should be able to type the your domain name into your browser and it should show see your website.
+If done correctly, you should be able to type the your domain name into your browser and you should see your website.

 ### IAM